vuejs/vue-element/README.md

 ### Features

 * **Custom Elements v1** - compatible with latest specification.
 Vue-element will use native implementation if supported
-* **Compatibility** - Using polyfill we can support wide range of browsers, including IE9+, Android and IOS
+* **Compatibility** - Using optional polyfill we can support wide range of browsers, including IE9+, Android and IOS
 * **Full featured** - You can use nesting, HMR, slots, lazy-loading, native Custom Elements callbacks.

+Check demos site to see features in action.

 ## Example
 `Vue-element()` usage is the same as `Vue.component()` - you pass in exactly the same options as if you are defining a Vue component.